 You don’t need to invest your money in stocks or real estate to be a real investor.
 Investors spend money with the expectation that they will earn a profit.
 When you see a profitable opportunity, take advantage of it.
 In a few years, when you’re earning six figures, selling a vintage Adidas nylon jacket for a $20 profit might seem like a huge hassle.
 But if you’re earning $14 per hour, selling that jacket is worth an hour and a half of work.

-In a Retirement Account with a Match
+Retirement Account with a Match

 The first three investment options that I’ve given to you aren’t traditional, but they should be effective at least until you escape low-income traps.
 However, if you’re a low-income earner that has enough money to invest in your career, cash savings, and in something you know, then it’s time to start thinking about more traditional investments.